 Managing risk is an important issue for a service provider to avoid SLA violation in any business.
 The elastic nature of cloud allows consumers to use a number of resources depending on their business needs.
 Therefore, it is crucial for service providers; particularly SMEs to first form viable SLAs and then manage them.
 When a provider and a consumer execute an agreed SLA, the next step is monitoring and, if a violation is predicted, appropriate action should be taken to manage that risk.
 In this paper we propose a Risk Management Framework to avoid SLA violation (RMF-SLA) that assists cloud service providers to manage the risk of service violation.
 Our framework uses a Fuzzy Inference System (FIS) and considers inputs such as the reliability of a consumer; the attitude towards risk of the provider; and the predicted trajectory of consumer behavior to calculate the amount of risk and the appropriate action to manage it.
 The framework will help small-to-medium sized service providers manage the risk of service violation in an optimal way.

-Manzoor, M, Hussain, W & Manzoor, S 2017, 'An Analysis of Energy-Efficient Approaches Used for Virtual Machines and Data Centres', The Fourteenth IEEE International Conference on e-Business Engineering, International Conference on e-Business Engineering, IEEE, Shanghai, China, pp. 91-96.View/Download from: UTS OPUS or Publisher's site
+Manzoor, M, Hussain, W & Manzoor, S 2017, 'An Analysis of Energy-Efficient Approaches Used for Virtual Machines and Data Centres', The Fourteenth IEEE International Conference on e-Business Engineering, International Conference on e-Business Engineering, IEEE, Shanghai, China, pp. 91-96.View/Download from: Publisher's site

 The adoption of cloud computing has increased significantly, but this has given rise to the problem of efficient energy usage.
 The efficient use of energy by data centers and the use of virtual machines can help to minimize cost deadlines, resources, and utilization and execution times.
 There is a consequent need for different approaches that can reduce energy consumption whilst still achieving the multiple objectives of cloud computing.
 In this study, we examine a number of different approaches that have been discussed in the recent literature w.r.t. energy-efficient cloud workflow management, and we compare these approaches for energy-efficient usage of data centers and virtual machines.
 The results show that virtual machine scheduling and virtual machine allocation approaches are the most commonly used approaches that achieve an optimal energy consumption.

-Hussain, W, Hussain, FK & Hussain, OK 2016, 'Allocating optimized resources in the cloud by a viable SLA model', 2016 IEEE International Conference on Fuzzy Systems, FUZZ-IEEE 2016, IEEE International Conference on Fuzzy Systems, IEEE, Vancouver, Canada.View/Download from: UTS OPUS or Publisher's site
+Hussain, W, Hussain, FK & Hussain, OK 2016, 'Allocating optimized resources in the cloud by a viable SLA model', 2016 IEEE International Conference on Fuzzy Systems, FUZZ-IEEE 2016, IEEE International Conference on Fuzzy Systems, IEEE, Vancouver, Canada.View/Download from: Publisher's site

-Hussain, W, Hussain, FK & Hussain, OK 2016, 'QoS prediction methods to avoid SLA violation in post-interaction time phase', 2016 IEEE 11th Conference on Industrial Electronics and Applications (ICIEA), IEEE Conference on Industrial Electronics and Applications, IEEE, Hefei, China, pp. 32-37.View/Download from: UTS OPUS or Publisher's site
+Hussain, W, Hussain, FK & Hussain, OK 2016, 'QoS prediction methods to avoid SLA violation in post-interaction time phase', 2016 IEEE 11th Conference on Industrial Electronics and Applications (ICIEA), IEEE Conference on Industrial Electronics and Applications, IEEE, Hefei, China, pp. 32-37.View/Download from: Publisher's site

 Due to the dynamic nature of cloud computing it is very important for a small to medium scale service providers to optimally assign computing resources and apply accurate prediction methods that enable the best resource management.
 The choice of an ideal quality of service (QoS) prediction method is one of the key factors in business transactions that help a service provider manage the risk of SLA violations by taking appropriate and immediate action to reduce occurrence, or avoid operations that may cause risk.
 In this paper we analyze ten prediction methods, including neural network methods, stochastic methods and others to predict time series cloud data and compare their prediction accuracy over five time intervals.
 We use Cascade Forward Backpropagation, Elman Backpropagation, Generalized Regression, NARX, Simple Exponential Smoothing, Simple Moving Average, Weighted Moving Average, Extrapolation, Holt-Winters Double Exponential Smoothing and ARIMA and predict resource usage at 1, 2, 3, 4 and 5 hours into the future.
 We use Root Means Square Error and Mean Absolute Deviation as a benchmark for their prediction accuracy.
 From the prediction results we observed that the ARIMA method provides the most optimal prediction results for all time intervals.

-Hussain, W, Hussain, FK & Omar Hussain 2016, 'SLA Management Framework to Avoid Violation in Cloud', Neural Information Processing (LNCS), International Conference on Neural Information Processing, Springer International Publishing, Kyoto, Japan, pp. 309-316.View/Download from: UTS OPUS or Publisher's site
+Hussain, W, Hussain, FK & Omar Hussain 2016, 'SLA Management Framework to Avoid Violation in Cloud', Neural Information Processing (LNCS), International Conference on Neural Information Processing, Springer International Publishing, Kyoto, Japan, pp. 309-316.View/Download from: Publisher's site

 Cloud computing is an emerging technology that have a broad scope to offers a wide range of services to revolutionize the existing IT infrastructure.
 This internet based technology offers a services like – on demand service, shared resources, multitenant architecture, scalability, portability, elasticity and giving an illusion of having an infinite resource by a consumer through virtualization.
 Because of the elastic nature of a cloud it is very critical of a service provider specially for a small/medium cloud provider to form a viable SLA with a consumer to avoid any service violation.
 SLA is a key agreement that need to be intelligently form and monitor, and if there is a chance of service violation then a provider should be informed to take necessary remedial action to avoid violation.
 In this paper we propose our viable SLA management framework that comprise of two time phases – pre-interaction time phase and post-interaction time phase.
 Our viable SLA framework help a service provider in making a decision of a consumer request, offer the amount of resources to consumer, predict QoS parameters, monitor run time QoS parameters and take an appropriate action to mitigate risks when there is a variation between a predicted and an agreed QoS parameters.

-Hussain, W, Hussain, FK & Hussain, OK 2015, 'Comparative Analysis of Consumer Profile-based Methods to Predict SLA Violation', 2015 IEEE INTERNATIONAL CONFERENCE ON FUZZY SYSTEMS (FUZZ-IEEE 2015), IEEE International Conference on Fuzzy Systems, IEEE, Istanbul.View/Download from: UTS OPUS or Publisher's site
+Hussain, W, Hussain, FK & Hussain, OK 2015, 'Comparative Analysis of Consumer Profile-based Methods to Predict SLA Violation', 2015 IEEE INTERNATIONAL CONFERENCE ON FUZZY SYSTEMS (FUZZ-IEEE 2015), IEEE International Conference on Fuzzy Systems, IEEE, Istanbul.View/Download from: Publisher's site

 A Service Level Agreement (SLA) is a contract between a service provider and a consumer which specifies in detail the level of service expected from the service provider, obligations, commitment and objectives.
 In the cloud computing environment, both the cloud provider and the cloud consumer want to know of a likely service violation before the actual violation occurs and to adjust the scaling of the cloud resources appropriately.
 A consumer's previous resource usage profile is a key element in determining the possibility of service violation in the cloud computing environment, which has not been an area of research focus so far.
 In this paper, we analyze and compare QoS prediction by considering the consumer's previous resource usage profile in various conditions.
 From comparative analysis, we observe that by combining a consumer's previous resource usage profile history along with the previous resource usage profile history of its nearest neighbors, we obtain an optimal result.